What is Accounts Receivable?

-Accounts Receivable refers to the current asset generated when a company sells on credit.
-So the money yet to be received from the customer is termed Accounts Receivable and recorded in the Balance sheet as Current Asset.
+Accounts receivable show how much customers owe a corporation.
+It records pending payments of clients buying on credit and is recorded in the Balance sheet as a Current Asset.
 It shows the credit terms of the company to the customers.

-It is an essential part of Working Capital.
+Customers are legally required to pay the loan.
+It is a liquid asset that is an essential part of Working Capital.
 High working capital indicates that the company sells too much of its product on credit.
-Accounts Receivable, which is too low, is also not good as the company is strict on its customers and sells only in cash, which could be difficult on sales.
+On the contrary, if it is too low, it depicts the company dealing primarily in cash, which can be difficult for sales.

 Accounts Receivable Process